Can Man Dan: Break and return to philanthropy

 In August 2021, Can Man Dan announced that he would be leaving public life after succumbing to occupational burnout, and an array of other mental and physical health issues.
 In the fall of 2022, Dan returned to his philanthropy and public life by opening a new "faith and wellness" centre in Edmonton, Alberta, which also happened to coincide with the release of his debut book, "...I Think God is Real: The Extraordinary Journey of Can Man Dan".
-Johnstone spoke candidly with various media outlets documenting his long and private struggles with depression, alcoholism, burnout, and suicidal ideation-- which he all claimed stemmed from his own personal unresolved childhood trauma.
+Johnstone spoke candidly with various media outlets documenting his long and private struggles with depression, alcoholism, burnout, and suicidal ideation—which he all claimed stemmed from his own personal unresolved childhood trauma.
 Johnstone also noted that he found faith in his time away, along with a newfound respect for therapy and psychiatry, and would now devote his career and life to helping others find the same value in these life changing services.
 Can Man Dan ended off 2022 by camping out in -36 degree temperatures for four days straight to raise donations for Edmonton's local food bank, which was seeing unprecedented usage at the time.
 Johnstone also used this opportunity to advocate for people experiencing mental health issues during the holiday season.

+In April 2025, Dan expressed his frustration with the City of Edmonton's lack of action to help alleviate homelessness and extreme poverty, calling for systemic change and political accountability.